The Technology M&A Review: Finland

 v Tax and accounting

 There are various kinds of Finnish tax aspects that should be taken into consideration in relation to technology M&A transactions.
-The relevant tax considerations also vary depending on the structure and financing of each transaction and the scope of a transaction, for example whether a transaction concerns a share deal or an asset deal and the status of the parties either as individuals or corporations.
+The relevant tax considerations also vary depending on the structure and financing of each transaction and the scope of a transaction; for example, whether a transaction concerns a share deal or an asset deal and the status of the parties either as individuals or corporations.
 In addition to the Finnish domestic tax legislation, the relevant income tax treaties concluded by Finland should also be taken into account.

 The capital gains in relation to a transaction are generally taxable in Finland for Finnish tax-resident individuals and corporations and also for non-resident corporations having a permanent establishment for income tax purposes in Finland.
 Taxable capital gains in Finland on shares and assets are generally subject to the normal income tax rate (currently 20 per cent for corporations, and 30 or 34 per cent for individuals depending on the amount of the capital gain).
-However, capital gains realised on the shares of a Finnish company are, in general, not taxable income for non-resident corporations or individuals in Finland due to the various applicable tax treaty provisions.
+However, capital gains realised on the shares of a Finnish company are, in general, not taxable income for non-resident corporations or individuals in Finland because of the various applicable tax treaty provisions.
 Capital gains realised on various assets other than shares might be taxable in Finland for non-resident individuals or corporations depending on the nature of the asset.

 Certain capital gains arising from the sale of shares that are classified as fixed assets for Finnish tax-resident corporations are, in certain circumstances, tax-exempt under the Finnish participation exemption.
 For the participation exemption to apply, there are preconditions regarding the status of the seller, the nature of the ownership and the nature of the shares in question.
 If the preconditions are fulfilled, the respective capital losses are non-deductible in taxation.